Organic Farming - embracing traditional practices

 In summer 2010, we harvested our first cutting of lavender.
 We grow Lavandula x intermedia Grosso, used for its essential oil to fragrance soaps and its larger flower spikes for crafting and sachets.
 We harvested our first cutting of culinary lavender varieties, Lavandula angustifolia Royal Velvet and Melissa in summer 2016.
 These varieties are disease resistant cultivars well suited to the drier climate of north Camano.
 Lavender jelly, sugar, and salt are among products made in our farm kitchen and are available in our store.
 They make great gifts.

 We planted our first dahlia tubers in 2020 and have been enjoying these amazing flowers ever since.
 Bouquets are available in the Farm Stand August – October.

 Ye olde apple trees

 Gravenstein apple trees over 70 years old produce the main ingredient for our apple butter and apple ginger jam sold in our shop.
 A wonderful baking apple, you may find them for sale by the pound in late summer.
-A young orchard of various apples, pears, and cherries is beginning to produce wonderful fruit and we hope to have available in 2019.
+A young orchard of various apples, pears, and cherries is beginning to produce wonderful fruit as well.

 Pumpkins, not just for eating and carving…